zappingseb/biopharma-app/README.md

-# Example of a visulization app for a research lab in a biopharmaceutical company
+# Tutorial: Building an app visualizing biopsy data in a bio-pharmaceutical company
-Learn to build a shiny app for the visualization of clusters by <a href="https://github.com/olaf-menzer">Olaf Menzer</a> and <a href="https://github.com/zappingseb">Sebastian Wolf</a>
+Learn to build a shiny app for the visualization of clusters.
+The app helps to better identify patient samples e.g. during a clinical study.

 see the final app at: https://sebastianwolf.shinyapps.io/biopharma-app/#

 ![](img/finalapp.jpg)

+This tutorial is a joined approach.
+The Tutorial was presented by <a href="https://github.com/olaf-menzer">Olaf Menzer</a> in a workshop at the [ODSC conference 2018](https://odsc.com/training/portfolio/visual-elements-of-data-science). <a href="https://github.com/zappingseb">Sebastian Wolf</a> was co-implementing this application as an expert in bio-pharmaceutical web-applications.

 ## What is it about?

 The story behind this app comes from a real application inside departments evaluating clinical studies in diagnostics.

-Due to fast recruiting for a clinical studies the patient cohorts seemed to be inhomogenic.
+Due to fast recruiting for clinical studies the patient cohorts seemed to be inhomogenic.
 Therefore a researcher and a clinical study statistician wanted to find out, by which parameter they can find patients, that do not seem to fit their desired class.
-Maybe there was a mistake in the labeling of a patients disease status?
+Maybe there was a mistake in the labeling of a patient's disease status?
 Maybe one measurement or two measurements can be used to easily find such patients.

-The example data used here is real data from a study from the 70s.
-The app that should be build inside this tutorial is preliminar and was especially build for the tutorial.
+The example data used here is real data from a study from the 70s, known as the biopsy data set.
+The app that should be build inside this tutorial is preliminary and was especially build for the tutorial.
 Pieces of it were applied in biostatistical applications.

-The author runs a Medium blog that you can find at: <a target="new" href="https://medium.com/@zappingseb">Medium</a><br/>

 ## Starting point

+Please start forking the tutorial at: https://github.com/zappingseb/biopharma-app

-To start the tutorial in R please run:
+and afterwards run the installation of dependencies in your R session:

 ```
 install.packages(c("ape","dplyr","magrittr","igraph","viridisLite","MASS","shiny"))